fobabs/fobabs/README.md

 👨🏿‍💻 Software Engineer
 --------------------------

 I am best known as a Techie 👨🏿‍💻 who eats Software for breakfast, lunch, and dinner.
 I have been hiding all along somewhere far away in the galaxy but I'm back on earth.
 On my return, I landed in Nigeria.
-Since my arrival, my mission has been to build people by harnessing the power of data and technology to improve their lives and make them maximize their potential.
+Since my arrival, my mission has been to empower individuals through the fusion of data and technology, enhancing their lives and unlocking their full potential.

-All in all, nothing gives me more joy than my service to humanity by building systems that solve the world's problems.
+My greatest joy stems from serving humanity by crafting applications that address global challenges.

 * 🌍  Exists somewhere on the planet
 * 🖥️  See my website at [FOBABS](http://www.fobabs.tech)